AnotherMousey/Modified-BlackJack/README.md

 # 21 (The file is in dev and the current AI is not working as intended)
 You will be playing with a dealer (AI) in a 21 game.
+You can modify the code (duplicate the player function and delete the dealer function) to create a local multiplayer game of 21.
 ## How the game works
 The rules are simple:
 - The closest one that has a score of less than or equal to 21 wins.